gardener/gardener/docs/proposals/33-machine-image-capabilities.md

     ...
 ```

-The arrays for a capability is ordered.
+The array of a capability is ordered.
 The order defines the priority of the values in case of multiple supported images.
 The first value in the array is the most preferred value.
 The last value is the least preferred value.

 Example: A machine supports hypervisor `gen2` AND `gen1` and an image version offers `gen1` OR `gen2`.
 Then the image with `gen2` will be preferred.